Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_6406

-Rochor had the first interesting MRT art I’d seen a while: Tracing Memories, by a group of students from the nearby LASALLE College of the Arts:
+Rochor had the first interesting MRT art I’d seen in a while: Tracing Memories, by a group of students from the nearby LASALLE College of the Arts:

 fullsizeoutput_6407